ritza-co/Codecov/coverage-reports-in-vscode.md

 ### Install Packages

-Create a new virtual environment:
+Create a new virtual environment to isolate the packages for this project from your global packages with:

 ```bash
 python -m venv ~/venvs/django